 4. Scramble down the large peak to obtain this next ridge.
 Stay as high as safely possible as you follow the ridge which is sporadically marked with cairns.

 5. Connect the dots along the ridge, hitting 3 or 4 more peaks as you follow the ridge.
 Only one of the peaks does not have a cairn on it but continue high on the ridge heading to the top of each peak.

-6. You will know when you are at the final peak because it has 4 or 5 very stout cairns on it closely spaced.
+6. You'll know when you are at the final peak because it has 4 or 5 very stout cairns on it closely spaced.
 It is obvious!
 If you are unsure then you are not there yet!

 7. Once on top of the peak with the 4 or 5 big cairns, head left and down following the many cairns along the way.
 If you head down and do not see cairns, you are going the wrong way.